If not now, when?

 Procrastination as restoring the balance: This is to do with people who have a strong need for autonomy.
 Procrastination gives them a sense that they are independent individuals who will do the task when they choose to do them, and not when others want them to.
 They may have sensitivity to feeling controlled by others.

-Procrastination as a logical consequence: This is where someone is overcommitted to lots of activities, and so they put off some activities as a consequence of not having enough time.
+Procrastination as a logical consequence: This is where someone is overcommitted to lots of activities, and so they put off some of these as a consequence of not having enough time.
 It is not a ‘real’ type of procrastination, as the real problem is being overcommitted, but it can feel like this at the time.
 A book which may be helpful for this is ‘Eat that Frog‘ by Brian Tracey.

 “If the first thing you do in the morning is to eat the frog, then you can continue your day with the satisfaction of knowing that this is probably the worst thing that will happen all day”Mark Twain